apereo/cas-sample-python-webapp/README.md

 sudo python setup.py install
 ```

-If you wish to not install plugin from source, simply execute:
+If you wish to not install the plugin from source, simply execute:

 ```bash
 sudo pip install Flask-CAS